DFIR370 - Host Intrusion Methodology and Investigation

-Students will take part in real-world scenarios by performing several different types of attacks on a mock victim machine and then examine the victim computer using OpenText™ EnCase™ Forensic to identify the artifacts left behind by the attacker.
-Many different types of tools and programs will be discussed and used during the course.
+Students will take part in real-world scenarios by performing several different types of attacks on a mock victim machine and then examine the victim computer using OpenText™ EnCase™ software to identify the artifacts left behind by the attacker.
+Many different types of tools and programs will be demonstrated and used during the course.

 Delivery method: Group-Live.
 NASBA defined level: advanced

 This course is intended for corporate and government/law enforcement investigators, legal professionals, and network security personnel.
 Incident response supervisors and team members are encouraged to attend, as are individuals working in a penetration testing or network intrusion investigation role.
 An understanding of the concepts of computer forensics and familiarity with the EnCase Forensic software is required.
 Knowledge of computer networking hardware, protocols, and concepts is helpful, but not required.
 Class curriculum is designed to provide a good overview of network security and intrusion investigation issues, both from a forensic and intruder perspective.

 DF320-Advanced Analysis of Windows Artifacts with EnCase course or IR250-Incident Investigation course.
 Students should have a good understanding of network topology and TCP/IP.
 Advance preparation for this course is not required.